andrea-acampora/Telnet-Networking-Project/README.md

 Python program used  to establish a client-server connection using sockets.

-Usage:
+Usage
 ---

+First run server on localhost with:

-python3 Server.py to launch the telnet Server on localhost.
+python3 Server.py

+Then connect to it with:

-python3 Client.py to connect to the Server.
+python3 Client.py